 The top high-risk third countries for money laundering in the EU are Russia, Syria, North Korea, Iran, Afghanistan, Burkina Faso, Nigeria, Barbados, the Democratic Republic of Congo, Gibraltar, Mozambique, and Tanzania.
 These countries are subject to enhanced due diligence from the EU as they are viewed as being at higher risk of allowing money laundering or terrorist financing.
 Other high-risk third countries for anti-money laundering in the EU include offshore centres such as the British Virgin Islands, the Cayman Islands, the Bahamas, and Panama.

-Full list of blacklisted countries for bank account opening in the EU
+Full list of blacklisted countries for account opening in the EU

-Once you have decided to go ahead with opening a bank account in the European Union, you will need to be aware of the blacklisted countries, whose nationals are not accepted for banking in Europe.
-The full list of blacklisted countries for bank account opening in the EU can be found in one convenient place – our website.
-You can also find all the information on prohibited activities for EU banks.
+Once you have decided to go ahead with opening a payment account in the European Union, you will need to be aware of the blacklisted countries, whose nationals are not accepted for account opening in Europe.
+The full list of blacklisted countries for account opening in the EU can be found in one convenient place – our website.
+You can also find all the information on prohibited activities for financial institutions in the EU.